 In 1947, Williams moved to Nashville – the recording and broadcasting center of country music.
 There he introduced the country music world to a style that would later become known as “rockabilly” – a precursor to rock ‘n’ roll blended with a country flair.
-With hits such as “Move It On Over” and “Honky Tonkin’” he gained instant popularity, and his performances on the “Grand ‘Ole Opry” program, broadcast nationally every Saturday night, catapulted him to stardom.
+With hits such as “Move It On Over” and “Honky Tonkin’” he gained instant popularity.
+His performances on the Grand Ole Opry program, broadcast nationally every Saturday night, catapulted him to stardom.

 Although Williams’ style changed country and western music forever, his lasting legacy may be his lyrics.
 He wrote literally hundreds of hits, offering country music some of its most enduring songs, including “Cold, Cold Heart”, “Jambalaya”, and “Ramblin’ Man.”
 “Your Cheatin’ Heart” has been recorded by at least fifty people.

 Williams had long suffered from an undiagnosed case of spina bifida occulta, which left him in pain for most of his life.
 This plus an injury in 1951, led him to abuse alcohol and prescription drugs.
 He died on January 1, 1953, while enroute to a New Year’s Day concert at the age of 29.
 According to the autopsy, it was because of an “insufficiency of the right ventricle of the heart.”

 Despite his short career, Williams is considered the “King of Country Music.”
 During his lifetime, he had 11 number one country hits, plus many others that placed in the top ten.
 Alabama celebrates Hand Williams on September 21 and he received a star on the Hollywood Walk of Fame in 1960.
 Today Williams’ son Hank Williams Jr., who is also a country singer and composer, carries on his father’s legacy.